Inyrkz/Customer-Churn/README.md

 # Customer-Churn
-Using artificial neural network to determine if bank customers will leave a bank
+In this project I created an artificial neural network with Keras to predict customers that will churn from a bank.
+Dataset was gotten from Kaggle.